-1. What are the best websites for finding deals on vacations?
+1. What are the best websites for finding deals on vacation activities?

 2. What are the best websites for searching for airfares?

-A: There are several good ones; Google Flights, Skyscanner, and Expedia are my favorite for finding flights and creating price alerts.
-Rome2Rio is my favorite for figuring out the best method of getting to a location.
+There are several other good ones; Google Flights, Skyscanner, and Expedia are fantastic for finding flights and creating price alerts.
+Rome2Rio is a favorite for figuring out the best method of getting to a location.